mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

 This Terraform project allows you to deploy a WordPress website on AWS using EC2, RDS, and S3.
 It sets up an Ubuntu EC2 instance, an RDS MySQL database, and an S3 bucket for media files storage.
 The Terraform state file will be managed from an S3 bucket, and the Terraform state locking is set up with DynamoDB.

+## Reminder

+This project deals with sensitive information, such as AWS access keys and database credentials.
+Avoid sharing these with unauthorized parties.
+Always follow best security practices when working with cloud resources.

 ## Prerequisites

 Before you start, make sure you have the following prerequisites: